ivan-korobkov/pdef/README.md

 ```

 ### Response
-Successful result are sent as `{"data": "method result"}` JSON responses:
+Successful result are sent as `{"data": "method result"}` JSON responses.
+Exceptions are specific to each application and should be parsed/serialized manually.

+Example response:
 ```http
 HTTP/1.0 200 OK
 Content-Type: application/json;charset=utf-8